Emergency response has always been at the heart of Save the Children’s mission.

 We respond immediately to families affected by natural disasters with food aid, water and essential items and also work towards rehabilitation of affected families.
 We work to ensure that children and their families are better prepared to cope with emergencies and that preparedness programmes at community level are child-centred and community based.

-Since 2008, we have reached approximately 98,000 children in 275 villages.
+In 2018, we provided humanitarian relief to more than 87,954 children.
 We focused on building the leadership among children and enabling their participation in Panchayat-level decision making.

 - Education: We ensure that children are able to continue with their schooling by providing them with a safe space to learn in the aftermath of disasters.